tmartinx/openstack-guides/Juno/Ultimate OpenStack Juno Guide - ML2 Flat & VLAN Networks - IPv6-Only.md

 * Floating IPs;
 * GRE or VXLAN tunnels.

-## Bitcoin Donations Accepted!
+## Donations Accepted...
+Bitcoins, Litecoins or Namecoins!

 If you think that this guide is great!
-Please, consider a Bitcoin donation to the following address:
+Please, consider a (micro)-Bitcoin (Litecoins or Namecoins are also welcome) donation to the following address:

-Bitcoin Address: `1JpNbLczAhUkbqQMv9iaQksiTd8yLaDx6K`
+* Bitcoin Address: `1JpNbLczAhUkbqQMv9iaQksiTd8yLaDx6K`

+* Litecoin Address: `LTsHiv2LhTBYAYy9qjFrvohdtTEDSeym9M`

+* Namecoin Address: `NHscBRrH7cCH4mboHt6zZnvyrAvTDn3UcM`

 ## Index